jordanlevy001/Machine-Learning-Explained/README.md

 At each iteration j, one should simultaneously update the parameters: theta1, theta2, theta3, ..., theta n Updating a specific parameter prior to calculating another one on the j(th) iteration would yield the wrong implementation

+##### The Learning Rate
+We should adjust the parameter alpha (the learning rate) to ensure that the gradient descent algortihm converges in a reasonable amount of time.
+Failture to converge or too much time to obtain the minimum value implies that our step size is incorrect.

 ## Machine Learning in Practice